juli9834/huset-kbh/wordpress/wp-includes/ID3/readme.txt

-Known Bugs/Issues in getID3() that may be fixed eventually
+Known Bugs/Issues in getID3() that may be fixed Eventually
 ===========================================================================
 http://www.getid3.org/phpBB3/viewtopic.php?t=25